-- Consider first wearing safety gloves when handling X-acto knives and blades, as just one slip could cut the skin.
+- Wear safety gloves when handling X-acto knives and blades, as just one slip could cut the skin.

-- While gripping the handle with one hand, twist the metal cap at the base of the blade which will allow the blade to become free.
+- Twist the metal cap at the base of the blade while gripping the handle with one hand, which will allow the blade to become free.

-- Pull out the old or dull X-acto blade and put it aside or dispose of it if you have a proper container.
+- Pull out the old dull X-acto blade and put it aside or dispose of it in a proper container.

-- Consider wrapping the edge of the old blade with packaging or masking tape or thin cardboard to keep it from harming anyone who may touch it.
+- Wrap the edge of the old blade with masking tape or thin cardboard to keep it from harming anyone who may touch it.

-- Throw the wrapped X-acto blade in a garbage bin, sharps container, or other designated waste container.
+- Throw the wrapped X-acto blade in sharps container or other designated waste container.

 - Put the new blade in the slot and twist the metal cap until tight on the X-acto knife handle.
 Make sure the blade reaches the bottom of the slit opening.
 This will keep it from coming loose or wobbling when used to cut under pressure.